Koatty/koatty_container/docs/api/koatty_container.getmethodnames.md

 ## getMethodNames() function

-Find all methods on a given ES6 class
+Gets all method names from a class target and optionally its prototype chain

 **Signature:**